Types Of Antique Wood Flooring

-The boards are then slowely kiln dried to 6-8% moisture content before milling to ensure minimal waste and accurate milling.
+The boards are then slowly kiln dried to 6-8% moisture content before milling to ensure minimal waste and accurate milling.

-All flooring arrives at the job site planed to 3/4 of an inch, stress relieved on the bottom, tongue and grooved on both sides and the ends.
-These are default standards and your antique plank lumber will be delivered this way unless otherwise specified on the contract or in writting prior to production.
+All flooring arrives at the job site planed to 3/4 of an inch, stress relieved on the bottom, tongue and grooved on both sides.
+These are default standards and your antique plank lumber will be delivered this way unless otherwise specified on the contract or in writing prior to production.

 Special Order Flooring

 Due to the fact that there are limited supplies of these species of antique lumber in Canada we may need to purchase these antique materials in the U.S. so that we can fill your production order in a timely fashion.
 If this is the case then we need 100% of the purchase price of the flooring before we can start your flooring order.
 The materials are non-returnable and non-refundable as we will not be able to return the materials to our supplier.

 In the event that one of our Canadian suppliers has accumulated sufficient stock of heart pine or chestnut so that we can fill your order without buying American supplies, then only a standard deposit and payment schedule applies to your order.